-As you would expect, intellectual property is found throughout the day’s festivities.
-We thought it would be fun to research the IP of the Fourth of July and look at some of the patents and trademarks that are part of what we do, drink, eat and enjoy together on this day.
-The blue titles will take you to the Google Patent page.
+Not surprisingly, intellectual property is found throughout the day’s festivities.
+We thought it would be fun to research the IP of the Fourth of July and look at some of the patents and trademarks that help us do, drink, eat and celebrate the day.
+(Clicking on the titles will take you to the respective Google Patent page).

 Patent Number: US 8741068 B2